-To ensure that personal information is correct, checks are undertaken on the accuracy of personal information that is collected by verifying this information directly with the person providing the information.
+To ensure that personal information is correct, checks are undertaken on the accuracy of personal information that is collected by verifying this information directly with the person providing the information at the time of collection.
 Completed forms are checked to ensure legibility, completeness, and accuracy.